Last Updated on July 30, 2023

 9. Panaracer Fire XC

 It’s light, aggressive, and can dig deep in sand or mud.
-You don’t even have to worry about traction, even if it’s thin because it gives loads of grip.
+Even if it’s thin (2.5 in.), you don’t have to worry about traction because it gives loads of grip.

-This comes with large side knobs that go along with a buttressed step design.
-This gives improved traction under intense braking.
+This comes with large side knobs with a buttressed step design that gives you improved traction under intense braking.
 You can also easily corner and climb uphills with this one.
 It features a reinforced ASB bead strip that improves flat puncture protection.

 - Thin sidewalls